 Due to its location at the edge of the tropics, the region of Barbados experiences large-scale subsidence at upper levels and prevailing low-level easterlies during boreal winter.
-The subsidence rate at upper levels results from the balance between radiative cooling and adiabatic warming and is estimated to be $35 \text{ hPa} (24 \text{ h})^{-1}$ (Salathé and Hartmann, 1997).
+The subsidence rate at upper levels results from the balance between radiative cooling and adiabatic warming and is estimated to be $35 \, \mathrm{hPa} \, (24 \, \mathrm{h})^{-1}$ (Salathé and Hartmann, 1997).
 However, this typical trade-wind regime is frequently disturbed by intrusions form either sides, i.e., the extratropics or deep tropics.
 The Lagrangian perspective is useful to investigate such disturbances as it allows us to identify the origin and transport history of individual air parcels eventually arriving in the trade-wind region.
-This approach has been adopted previously in several studies, e.g., to investigate the origin of dry and humid layers in the (sub)tropics (Yoneyama and Parsons, 1999; Waugh, 2005; Cau et al., 2005, 2007) (Yoneyama

-- 60 to link the cloudiness in Barbados to the large-scale transport (e.g., Aemisegger et al., 2021; Schulz et al., 2021).
-Here, we use it to study the formation of moist anomalies above Barbados and, more specifically, to identify air parcels that (1) rapidly descend from the upper-level extratropics towards Barbados, so-called dry intrusions (DI, e.g., Browning and Roberts, 1994; Browning and Golding, 1995; Wernli, 1997, we use here the abbreviation EDI to emphasize the extratropical origin); or (2) flow out of deep and mid-level convective systems over tropical South America and spread over Barbados at - 65 mid (e.g., Johnson et al., 1996, 1999; Stevens et al., 2017) or upper levels .
-Depending on the detrainment height, we levels (e.g., Johnson et al., 1996, 1999; Stevens et al., 2017).
-We refer to this phenomenon as tropical mid-level detrainment (TMD)or upper-level (TUD) detrainment.
+This approach has been adopted previously in several studies, e.g., to investigate the origin of dry and humid layers in the (sub)tropics (Yoneyama and Parsons, 1999; Waugh, 2005; Cau et al., 2005, 2007; Casey et al., 2009) or to link the cloudiness in Barbados to the large-scale transport (e.g., Aemisegger et al., 2021; Schulz et al., 2021).
+Here, we use it to study the formation of moist anomalies above Barbados and, more specifically, to identify air parcels that (1) rapidly descend from the upper-level extratropics towards Barbados, so-called dry intrusions (DI, e.g., Browning and Roberts, 1994; Browning and Golding, 1995; Wernli, 1997, we use here the abbreviation EDI to emphasize the extratropical origin); or (2) flow out of deep and mid-level convective systems over tropical South America and spread over Barbados at mid levels (e.g., Johnson et al., 1996, 1999; Stevens et al., 2017).
+We refer to this phenomenon as tropical mid-level detrainment (TMD).

 EDIs are coherent dry airstreams that descend from near-tropopause levels into the middle or lower troposphere in the rear of extratropical cyclones (e.g., Browning, 1997; Raveh-Rubin, 2017).
-They are visible in water vapour satellite images as dry

-- 70 slots with a moisture front at their leading edge (Browning and Golding, 1995; Browning, 1997).
-The dry layer induced by the EDI potentially increases outgoing longwave radiation up to 3 W m^{-2} per 100 m of the layer's depth (Cau et al., 2005).
+They are visible in water vapour satellite images as dry slots with a moisture front at their leading edge (Browning and Golding, 1995; Browning, 1997).
+The dry layer induced by the EDI potentially increases outgoing longwave radiation up to 3 W m-2 per 100 m of the layer's depth (Cau et al., 2005).
 As shown by Browning and Golding (1995), EDI air parcels have a distinct impact on surface precipitation depending on whether they under- or overrun the so-called warm conveyor belt (WCB), i.e., a moist ascending airstream ahead of the cold front.
 In the first case, the EDI might suppress precipitation by evaporating the falling hydrometeors.
-In the second case, potential - 75 instability builds up that results in convective precipitation if it is released.
+In the second case, potential instability builds up that results in convective precipitation if it is released.
 At times, EDIs are related to upper-level Rossbywave breaking, which forms narrow tongues of stratospheric air with high potential vorticity (PV).
 If such a tongue of high PV air, also referred to as a PV streamer (Appenzeller and Davies, 1992) extends into the tropics, it can trigger tropical convection (e.g., Kiladis and Weickmann, 1992; Waugh and Polvani, 2000).